1414C/jiffy/README.md

                 This is an optional field.

                 "required": false,
-                Field 'required' can be used to instruct the database that the current 'property' is a required field in its related db table column.
+                Field 'required' is used to instruct the generator to set a 'NOT NULL' database constraint on the column related to the property.
                 Allowed values include {true, false}.
                 This is a mandatory field.

                 "unique": false,
-                Field 'unique' can be used to instruct the database not to accept duplicate values in the database column related to the current 'property'.
+                Field 'unique' is used to instruct the database not to accept duplicate values in the database column related to the property.
 Setting this field to true will cause a 'UNIQUE' constraint to be applied to the related database column.
                 Allowed values include {true, false}.
                 This is a mandatory field.

                 "index": "nonUnique",
-                Field 'index' can be used to instruct the database to create an index on the db table-column related to the current 'property'.
+                Field 'index' is used to instruct the database to create an index on the db table-column related to the property.
                 See the 'indexes' element in the type definition for the creation of compound indices.
-                Allowed values include {"unique", "nonUnique"}.
+                Allowed values include {"unique", "nonUnique", ""}.
                 This is an optional field.

                 "selectable": "eq,like"
                 Field 'selectable' can be used to instruct the code-generator to create simple REST query accessor routes for the current 'property'.
 The generator creates routes to permit GET operations that can be called based on the entity 'typeName' and 'property' values.
-                Allowed values include {"EQ", "eq", "LT", "lt", "GT", "gt", "GE", "ge", "LIKE", "like", "NE", "ne"}
+                Allowed values include {"EQ", "eq", "LT", "lt", "GT", "gt", "GE", "ge", "LIKE", "like", "NE", "ne", ""}
                 Additional restrictions are imposed based on the 'type' field value.
 For example, a bool type need not support LT or GT operators.
                 Sample routes for Person->Name selection with "eq,like" are shown: